stevenplatt/homelab/README.md

 ## Windows

 Windows versions 10 and 11 can be configured using the ``` winget ``` utility.
 Winget is enabled automatically when app install is installed from the [Windows Store](https://www.microsoft.com/store/productId/9NBLGGH4NNS1).
+A GUI view of applictions that can be installed through winget is also available at [winstall.app](https://winstall.app/)

 #### Bulk App Installation (Winget)